So, you’ve decided to adopt! You are embarking on a selfless, exciting, and rewarding adventure. Steps to adoption are important to know.

 A valid home study is required for every type of adoption, including foster care and private adoption.
 You will be interviewed both inside and outside your home about your history, parenting philosophies, and reason for adoption.

-Your home does not need to be glorious, or even immaculate, in order for you to pass a home study.
+Your home does not need to be glorious, or even immaculate, for you to pass a home study.
 The social worker is usually simply looking for a safe, comfortable place for a child to be raised in.

 The home study may also be an opportunity for you and/or your spouse to discuss your preferences in terms of children you wish to adopt.
 You may be hoping to adopt a child of a certain gender, age, or need level.
 Your social worker will also want to know about how you were disciplined, and what you think the best way is to raise a child.